lucyparsons/OpenOversight/proposals/1_DesignDocument.md

 #### Submit Data

 Users should be able to submit images and videos (see "Data Collection" below) for review and inclusion into the database.
 For quality control purposes, images and videos should be reviewed to ensure the right officer is associated with each image.
-These reviews and classifications could be distributed to our users (see "Classify Images" below).
+These reviews and classifications will be distributed to our users (see "Classify Images" below).

 #### Classify Images

 Landing page for those that wish to help us review (classification and verification) of images.
-We would require multiple users to check each image, and at least one trusted user for each image.
-Consensus between trusted users and users with accounts will help establish which users could become trusted in the future.
-This necessitates accounts to be made on the website for this purpose.
-We could also have a public leaderboard to encourage users to participate and to reward those that contribute a significant amount of time to reviewing images (similarly to those who contribute a lot of training data).
+We would require multiple users to check each image, and will have at least one trusted user examine each image.
+Consensus between trusted users accounts and untrusted user accounts will help establish which users could become trusted in the future.
+We could also have a public leaderboard to encourage users to participate and to reward those that contribute a significant amount of time to reviewing images (similarly for those who contribute a lot of training data).

 #### Find a Chicago Police Officer

 Initially, we can use demographic information that we have about each officer (approximate age, race, gender etc.) to filter down the full dataset.

-This will generate a series of "digital line ups" that Chicago residents can use to try and determine which officer they interacted with.
+Then we will generate a series of "digital line ups" that Chicago residents can use to try and determine which officer they interacted with.
 If a match is erroneously reported by a user and an officer is falsely accused of misconduct, CPD should be able to use its internal data sources to exonerate the officer.

-However, after sufficient training data is procured, we can allow a user to submit an image of an officer and we can try to match the face with one in our database.
-If the test image is not of a police officer or cannot be matched, we can proceed with the "digital line up" and delete the image from our servers.
+In addition, after sufficient training data is procured, we can allow a user to submit an image of an officer and we can try to match the face with one in our database.
+If the test image is not of a police officer or cannot be matched, we can proceed with the "digital line up".

 ### Machine Learning: Face Detection and Recognition